totten/civicrm_navblock/README.md

-This module allows you to manage the CiviCRM menu more like a block -- e.g. enable it or disable it on based on paths and permissions.
+This module allows you to manage the CiviCRM menu more like a block -- e.g. enable it or disable it based on paths and permissions.

 After installing the module, you must also patch the "civicrm.module" file to ensure that CiviCRM's Javascript dependencies are loaded.
 Specifically,